Understanding Employee Retention During a Modern Age of Contract Work and Job Hopping in Washington, DC

 If it seems like employee tenure is shrinking at a rapid rate, you’re not imagining things.
 Today, employees change jobs four or more times by the age of 32, with an average tenure of 2.8 years.
 This can present a problem for companies looking to stay competitive.
 Candidate searches are expensive and take a lot of time and turnover negatively impacts productivity and morale.
-If you hire for marketing and communications jobs in DC, you need to understand employee retention during this modern age of job hopping.
+If you hire marketers in DC, you need to understand employee retention during this modern age of job-hopping.

-- An increase in contract work: Companies are relying on contractors and subject matter experts for short-term initiatives.
-Professionals are flocking to contract work for the opportunity to earn more, work on exciting projects and achieve flexibility.
+Companies are relying on contractors and subject matter experts for short-term initiatives.
+Professionals are moving to contract work for the opportunity to earn more, work on exciting projects, and achieve flexibility.

-- Advancement Opportunities: According to recent data, 41 percent of U.S. workers are classified as “continuous candidates” who are always looking out for new opportunities.
-The motivation behind continual candidates’ mindsets are varied.
+According to recent data, 41 percent of U.S. workers are classified as “continuous candidates” who are always looking out for new opportunities.
+Also, the motivation behind continual candidates’ mindsets is varied.
 Some are looking for more money, others are seeking out better work-life balance and some are looking to advance their career.

-- Embrace flexibility: The modern American struggles with work-life balance.
+The modern American struggles with work-life balance.
 When they find an employer that allows them to achieve that balance, they won’t give it up easily.
-Embrace work-from-home days, flexible daily scheduling and liberal leave programs.
+Embrace work-from-home days, flexible daily scheduling, and liberal leave programs.

-- Utilize contractors: If you struggle to keep long-term employees, it might be time to consider ways to strategically utilize marketing contractors for critical projects.
-Contractors can ensure productivity and enhance your existing team, while allowing permanent employees to stay focused on their core competencies.
+If you struggle to keep long-term employees, it might be time to consider ways to strategically utilize marketing contractors for critical projects.
+Contractors can ensure productivity and enhance your existing team while allowing permanent employees to stay focused on their core competencies.